20/20 Vision for 2020

 worldwide have some form of vision impairment.
 What's even more frightening is that .
 In the USA, the number of visually impaired people is said to .
 This enormous increase is due in part to us spending more and more time in front of screens, both at work and at home.As WHO stated in their

 on February 6, 2020, early detection and prevention are essential if we want to reduce blindness and visual impairment.
 Their recommendations highlighted that lifestyle choices are a preventable factor.
 The American people's lack of knowledge about eye health may be putting their vision at risk, according to a .
 With our calculator, you can see how your lifestyle affects your eyesight.
 We won't leave you with meaningless figures either - you'll find some advice on what you can do to make your eyes healthier.
 For more details on how the calculator works, take a look at the article below.We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
-If any health condition bothers you, consult a physician.
+All information on this website is for informational purposes only and is not intended to serve as a substitute for medical consultation.
+Always consult your results with a health care provider.

 20/20 vision?
 What does that even mean?